Non-equilibrium ionisation and radiative transport in an evolving supernova remnant: Observables

 \subsubsection{Time evolution of column densities}

 Fig \ref{fig:time-colden} shows the evolution of column densities (integrated from the centre to the edge of the simulation box) as a function of time.
 The different curves show the behaviour for our four simulation runs.
-They all start with an initial \ion{N}{ii} column density (left panel) of $\approx 2\times 10^{13} \pcmsq$ corresponding to the initial setup of box size of $50$ pc, density $n_0 = 1 \pcc$ and temperature of $10^4$ K. In the \cie~and \nei~cases, \ion{N}{ii} starts to fall as the background material cools down and recombines over time.
-The column density jumps suddenly at $t\sim \tcool$ due to the rapid cooling phase where the temperature of the whole cooling shell is $\sim$ few $\times 10^4$ K, appropriate for the \ion{N}{ii} production.
+They all start with an initial \nii column density (left panel) of $\approx 2\times 10^{13} \pcmsq$ corresponding to the initial setup of box size of $50$ pc, density $n_0 = 1 \pcc$ and temperature of $10^4$ K. In the \cie~and \nei~cases, \nii starts to fall as the background material cools down and recombines over time.
+The column density jumps suddenly at $t\sim \tcool$ due to the rapid cooling phase where the temperature of the whole cooling shell is $\sim$ few $\times 10^4$ K, appropriate for the \nii production.
 The column density decreases at $t\gtrsim \tcool$ kyr due to a low shell temperature ($\approx 10^4$ K) and the only contribution from the shock comes from the relaxation layer.
-In \cie~this contribution keeps the total \ion{N}{ii} column density slightly higher than the background level.
-The shell, in the \nei~case, contributes slightly more due to delayed recombination of \ion{N}{ii}.
+In \cie~this contribution keeps the total \nii column density slightly higher than the background level.
+The shell, in the \nei~case, contributes slightly more due to delayed recombination of \nii.

-The introduction of radiation has an immense effect on the \ion{N}{ii} column at $t \lesssim 130$ kyr ($v_s \gtrsim 70\: \kmps$).
-During the Sedov-Taylor phase ($t\lesssim \tcoolon$), the He ionising radiation can also ionise \ion{N}{i} to \ion{N}{ii} even before the H ionisation front runs ahead of the shock.
-As explained in the previous section too, most of the \ion{N}{ii} column density comes from this precursor region although the contribution from the precursor decreases at $t\gtrsim \tcool$ since \ion{N}{ii} recombines with time and finally vanishes at $t\sim 130$ kyr when the shock reaches the H ionisation front.
-After this point, the main contribution to the \ion{N}{ii} column comes from the delayed recombination at the shock front and the trace amount of \ion{N}{ii} in the background.
+The introduction of radiation has an immense effect on the \nii column at $t \lesssim 130$ kyr ($v_s \gtrsim 70\: \kmps$).
+During the Sedov-Taylor phase ($t\lesssim \tcoolon$), the He ionising radiation can also ionise N$^0$ to \nii even before the H ionisation front runs ahead of the shock.
+As explained in the previous section too, most of the \nii column density comes from this precursor region although the contribution from the precursor decreases at $t\gtrsim \tcool$ since \nii recombines with time and finally vanishes at $t\sim 130$ kyr when the shock reaches the H ionisation front.
+After this point, the main contribution to the \nii column comes from the delayed recombination at the shock front and the trace amount of \nii in the background.